sous-chefs/ark/README.md

 # Attribute Parameters

-- url: url for tarball, .tar.gz, .bin (oracle-specific), .war, and .zip currently supported.
-- owner: owner of extracted directory, set to "root" by default
 - path: directory to place file in
-- file: specific file to cherry-pick, defaults to resource name
+- creates: specific file to cherry-pick
-- mode: file mode for app_home, is an integer

 ark